ChadNetwig/krr-asp-warehouse-simulation/README.md

 ## 📖 Overview

-This project was developed as part of **CSE 579 – Knowledge Representation and Reasoning** at Arizona State University.
+The following is the implementation for the **Automated Warehouse Scenario**, details about which can be found in the [ASP Challenge 2019](https://sites.google.com/view/aspcomp2019/problem-domains).

-It models the well-known **Automated Warehouse Scenario** from the [ASP Competition Challenge Problem](https://aspcomp.github.io/) where multiple robots must navigate a constrained grid to move shelves and fulfill orders using only logic rules and declarative programming.
+It models a constrained warehouse environment where multiple robots must deliver product shelves to picking stations using logic rules and declarative programming.

 All warehouse behavior is encoded in logic rules, using `init(...)` atoms for setup and `occurs(...)` atoms for action planning.